What Are Its Features?

 Rooted plants in small pots in soil.
 Treat them like any new plant.

-Bare root plants will grow as well as others, but they are small-they will take a little longer, and that is reflected in the price.
+Bare root plants will grow as well as others, but they are small and take a little longer to grow, which is reflected in the price.
 Consider your time requirements.

 How Many Plants Do I Buy